mfedoseeva/roboy-activity-recognition/README.md

 ### Installation and Running

 1. clone this repository

 2. run
 ```
 ./compose.sh up
 ```
-to build and run this container and neo4j container, which is required to run Ravestate.
+This command builds and runs this container and neo4j container, which is required to run Ravestate.
 Human activity recognition server will start upon the start of the container.

 3. to  start the dialog, run
 ```
 make ravestate
 ```
-4. to connect to the container in case you want to manually run any of the components or kill the Activity Recognition node, run
+4. to connect to the container in case you want to manually run any of the components or edit the config file, run
 ```make connect```

 5. running a container starts a GUI at http://localhost:8000/